rtanglao/rollingroland/content/post/2020-05-08-p1-vancouver-crossings.md

 * Cross 12th at Heather
 * Cross Kingsway at Glen
+* Cross Kingsway at Miller
 * Cross Kingsway at Windsor
 * Cross 49th at Cypress
 * Cross 41st at Angus
+* Cross 1st at Lilooet